 - Cramping or bloating within an hour after a meal

 - Meat is not appealing (political or social reasons aside)

 - Multiple food allergies

 What Is HCL and Why Is It Important?

-Now you ask, why is stomach acid, or hydrochloric acid (HCL) so important?
+You may be asking yourself why stomach acid, or hydrochloric acid (HCL), is so important.
 Or more importantly, why is low stomach acid such a big deal?
-The stomach needs a relatively high pH level to break down foods, promote adequate levels of other digestive enzymes, kill foodborne pathogens and more…

-Aging also decreases the production of stomach acid, so add on a nutrient poor diet and you have a recipe for digestive and immune issues each year you age.
-This is not an issue only for older adults however.
-Low stomach acid issues are rampant among children and likely one of the first offenders when it comes to mood, skin, developmental, neurological and behavior issues.
-If you’ve ever heard the adage “heal the gut; heal the brain.”
-This is a big part of that picture.
+If you’ve ever heard the old adage “heal the gut, heal the brain”, this is a big part of that picture.
 A healthy gut is the precursor to a healthy brain in both children and adults and hypochlorhydria is a major offender when it comes to poor gut health.
 Let’s take a closer look.